Everything you need to know about panic attacks

-Up to 40% of Australians will experience a panic attack at some point in their lives.
-Learn about the various symptoms of a panic attack and what you can do to manage them.
+Up to 40 per cent of Australians will experience a panic attack at some point in their life.

 What is a panic attack?

 A panic attack is a sudden, intense episode of fear or anxiety, and has severe symptoms that disrupt whatever the person was doing at that moment.

 In addition to experiencing a sudden rush of anxiety or fear, a person having a panic attack will have four or more of the following symptoms:

 heart palpitations or rapid heart rate